Welcome to the Valdmanis Lab!

-The Valdmanis lab's research focus is to identify pathogenic variants that cause or modify human disease, determine the mechanisms of action of these genes in disease pathogenesis and correct the variants through gene therapy approaches including RNA interference and genome editing.
+The Valdmanis lab's research focus is to identify pathogenic variants that cause or modify human disease, determine the mechanisms of action of these genes in disease pathogenesis and correct the variants through gene therapy approaches.

 Our lab focuses on the following research goals:

 1. Identify novel genetic contributors to Amyotrophic Lateral Sclerosis and Alzheimer's disease, with a particular emphasis on tandem repeat expansions.